Jack Dicus Business Honors Program

 The Jack Dicus Business Honors Program requires its members to meet academic and experiential learning requirements in order to graduate with Business Honors designation.

 Business Honors students must complete at least 12 hours of Business Honors classes and maintain no less than a 3.50 overall GPA.
+Refer to business school honors program grade policy and procedures for more information.

 Experiential learning requirement